qinggao68/Project-4-Customer-Churn-Prediction/README.md

 ![predictors selected by rf](https://github.com/qinggao68/Project-4-Customer-Churn-Prediction/blob/main/important_predictors_selected_rf.PNG)

 # Additional Information
-Some brief background of each machine learning model and definitions of the classification metrics that are used in this analysis:
+Some brief background of the machine learning models that are used in this analysis:

 **Machine Learning Models:**
 1. Logistic Regression Model: used to model the probability of a certain class or event happening(e.g. probability of a customer churning)